DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DmO4Ellgmd0" frameborder="0" allowfullscreen></iframe>
 </center>

-We each have our own individual voice and insight to contribute, but it's only by banding together as a whole that we as a species can achieve the unfathomable.
+We each have our own individual voice and insight to contribute, but it's only by **banding together** as a whole that we, as a species, can achieve the unfathomable.

 Apple relies on dozens and dozens of suppliers to produce a device.
-I'm using open-source packages from hundreds of contributors to publish this post right now.
+I'm using open-source contributions from hundreds of developers to publish this post right now.
 The packets that are carrying this post to you are being carried by many different intermediaries before they arrive on your screen.
+Google's servers index the work of nearly every author on the web and make it instantly available to everyone around the globe.
+Wikipedia is a collaboration of thousands of volunteers around the world, resulting in the world's best encyclopedia.

-I could go on, but my point is to highlight the beauty of cooperation that often goes unappreciated by my individualistic American mind.
+I could go on, but my point is to highlight the beauty of **cooperation** that too-often goes unappreciated by my individualistic American mind.

-And, likewise, this scale of coordination and cooperation is often considered unfathomable in software development.
+Unaided humans may never be able to rival the coordination of starlings, but we've had some success creating great works through the art of cooperation.

+Perhaps through the use of better tools, day-to-day software development can take full advantage of network effects?

 ### Globalization / Decentralization